Khan/slack-deploy-hooks/README.md

 ### Build and Deploy

 All you have to do is run `npm run deploy` and follow directions.

-That's it.
+You will need some secrets installed.
+The deploy script will complain if it can't find them, letting you know the details of which secrets are expected in which files.

+You also need to have loggged in with `gcloud` and must have permissions in the `khan-sun` project.